tycrek/degoogle/README.md

 - [HTTP vs. HTTPS](https://outline.com/xUXZMh)
 - The EFF has an [excellent guide](https://ssd.eff.org/) on how to stay safe and secure online.
 It is incredibly useful and I suggest that everyone read through it.
 - Click [here](https://www.thewindowsclub.com/windows-10-telemetry) and [here](https://winaero.com/blog/how-to-disable-telemetry-and-data-collection-in-windows-10/) for tips on disabling Windows 10 telemetry/data collection.
-- Click [here](https://www.mozilla.org/en-US/internet-health/privacy-security/) and [here](https://blog.mozilla.org/internetcitizen/2017/01/30/15-privacy-tips-protect-online-life/) for tips from the Mozilla Foundation on internet privacy and security.
 - Click [here](https://duckduckgo.com/newsletter) to sign up for DuckDuckGo's privacy newsletter, and [here](https://spreadprivacy.com/) for more tips, articles, and blog posts from DuckDuckGo.
 - [Delete Facebook](https://deletefacebook.com/).
 Another guide can be found [here](https://www.wikihow.com/Permanently-Delete-a-Facebook-Account).
 - [Why you should put tape over your webcam](https://outline.com/fYCu98)